Day 1Tirana airport – Tirana (20 km) (D)

 We start the day with Budva sightseeing from the old town in the fortress - narrow streets, squares and stone.
 We will go to a high clock tower - the bell tower of St. John's Church, the most famous Catholic monument in Budva.
-Next stop is a Citadel Fortress, built 2500 years ago, with preserved watchtowers, ramparts, stairs and barracks, built by the Austrians in 1836.
-Within the walls of the Citadel there is also a valuable collection of books and maps dedicated to the Balkans.
-A small Maritime Museum is also here, which presents a model of medieval ships.
-In the afternoon, we head to Kotor, UNESCO World Heritage city, with a long history dating from 1000 years B.C.
-We will take you around the Old Town and show you Square of Arms, Byzanti Palace, Beskuca Palace, Pima Palace, St. Tryphon Cathedral, Maritime Museum, St Nicholas Church, Blessed Ozana Church as well as the North gate.
-Next point is one of the most iconic places on the bay - Perast.
+The next stop is a Citadel Fortress, built 2.500 years ago, with preserved watchtowers, ramparts, stairs and barracks, built by the Austrians in 1836.
+Within the walls of the Citadel, there is also a valuable collection of books and maps dedicated to the Balkans.
+A small Maritime Museum is also there, which presents a model of medieval ships.
+In the afternoon, we head to Kotor, UNESCO World Heritage city, with a long history dating from 1.000 years B.C.
+We will take you around the Old Town and show you the Square of Arms, Byzantine Palace, Beskuca Palace, Pima Palace, St. Tryphon Cathedral, Maritime Museum, St Nicholas Church, Blessed Ozana Church as well as the North Gate.
+The next point is one of the most iconic places on the bay - Perast.
 We will admire the gorgeous Baroque and Venetian architecture and perhaps take an optional boat trip to the small island Our Lady of the Rocks.
 Free time for lunch on your own.
 Back in Budva, organized dinner.

 Day 11Budva - Sveti Stefan - Cetinje – Podgorica (115 km) (B)